mendezdev/mendezdev/README.md

 ### Hi there!
 This is something about me 👋

 - 🔭 I’m currently working on ...
-Mercado Libre
+MODO
 - 🌱 I’m currently learning ... on how can be a better professional!
 - 👯 I’m looking to collaborate on ...
 Golang and Java projects
 - 💬 Ask me about ... something that I can help :P